Nifallu/HabitRealm/README.md

 ## Future Features
 - Avatat: Create and update an avatar using rewards
-- Rewards: Obtain gems to exchange for rewards to update your avatar.
-- Parties: create or join a group of friends to complete quests.
+- Parties: create or join a group of friends to complete quests together.

-## Challenges and Considerations
+- Analytics: Monitor user habit data for analysis, and incorporate health and other metrics into the Avatar.